SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

-## AI Detection + Auto-Captioning for Transparency in Image Platforms
+## DeepTrust: AI-Generated Media Detection & Smart Tagging

 <!--
 Discuss: Value proposition: Your will propose a machine learning system that can be